Professional and short courses

 |Faculty||Architecture and the Built Environment|

-Event Management is a specialised events management short course for professionals who are involved in planning, organising and managing strategic events for up to 500 people, on behalf of their employer.
+Event Management is a specialised events management course for professionals who are involved in planning, organising and managing strategic events for up to 500 people, on behalf of their employer.

 We teach you how to plan, design, organise and manage a variety of corporate events, giving you confidence to deliver meetings, team-building events, conferences, award ceremonies and dinners that meet your organisation's own strategic goals and objectives, and deliver value for money.